lumiasaki/playground/README.md

 ```

 Above codes make a class conforming to `TWDependencyInstance` protocol, and dependency injection module knows how to return this entity now.

+The difference between those macros is:

+* `MARK_AS_DEPENDENCY_INJECTION_ENTITY` is the simplest macro, it will use the `init` method as the initializer without any arguments, obviously, the initialization progress of the class which use this macro is not rely on any outer dependencies.
+* `MARK_AS_DEPENDENCY_INJECTION_ENTITY_WITH_INITIALIZER` macro receives an assigned initializer selector, with optional arguments array, the dependency container will use the assigned initializer to create an instance of the class.
+The class's initialization progress which needs outer dependencies but the dependencies are not created by dependency container, adapt to this case.
+* `MARK_AS_DEPENDENCY_INJECTION_ENTITY_WITH_RESOVLER` provides much more flexibility, the resolver object is used for getting instance from the dependency container by calling `resolve:` method, if the initialization progress needs outer dependencies which got from dependency container, you should use this macro.

 For users, they can use another macro to get the injected object with a very easy way:

 ```objc
 // ClassB.m